ibm-cloud-docs/activity-tracker/export.md

 1. Generate a Service Key.

     You must have **manager** role for the {{site.data.keyword.at_full_notm}} instance or service to complete this step.

+    You can only generate a service Key through the LogDNA web UI.
+    {: important}

     If you are a user with the **LogDNA user** service role permissions, you can get an active service key through the LogDNA web UI.
 Go to **Settings** &gt; **Organization** &gt; **API keys** section to view the active service keys.